alanraydan/PINN-PE/README.md

 # PINN-PE

-Numerical component of "Error Estimates for Physics Informed Neural Networks Approximating the Primitive Equations" by Ruimeng Hu, Quyuan Lin, Alan Raydan, and Sui Tang.
+Numerical component of
+Hu, R., Lin, Q., Raydan, A. et al. Higher-order error estimates for physics-informed neural networks approximating the primitive equations.
+Partial Differ.
+Equ.
+Appl.
+4, 34 (2023). https://doi.org/10.1007/s42985-023-00254-y

 ---
 You will need to install PyTorch and DeepXDE.
 If you are using a conda environment you can install both with the following commands: